 We believe students should have a voice in their learning.
 We encourage students to take initiative, to have agency to make decisions and choices in relation to their own learning.
 We want to create expressive and dynamic thinkers and communicators.

-We believe learning and teaching should be transdisciplinary, meaning that skills and dispositions of students aren’t locked into a subject area but rather are developed when interactions and exchanges occur across discisplinary boundaries.
+We believe learning and teaching should be transdisciplinary, meaning that skills and dispositions of students aren’t locked into a subject area but rather are developed when interactions and exchanges occur across disciplinary boundaries.
 This means we see knowledge as being interconnected.

 Because of this, much of our teaching occurs within the context of our Programme of Inquiry or POI.
 The POI is a matrix of units of inquiry that are mapped across six transdisciplinary themes.
 These are Who We Are, Where We Are in Place and Time, How We Express Ourselves, How the World Works, How We Organise Ourselves and Sharing the Planet.
 Each year level has unit within each of these transdisciplinary themes.
 For a detailed look at our POI, click here:

-All of the traditional disciplines of English, Mathematics, Social Studies, Science, the Arts and Personal, Social and Physical Health (PSPE) are taught through the context of the units.
+All of the traditional disciplines of English, Mathematics, Social Studies, Science, the Arts and Personal, Social and Physical Education (PSPE) are taught through the context of the units.
 This helps build strong connections allowing students to apply their learning and new understandings across disciplinary boundaries.

 We believe that the Arts, Physical Education and Learning Technologies play a vital role in learning and teaching.
 Opportunities are provided weekly for students to create, to perform, to engage in physical pursuits and to apply and work with relevant and emerging technologies.